Boulter outclassed as Rybakina ends British interest

 Kazakhstan's Rybakina, seeded third, showed why she is heavily tipped to retain her title in a powerful display.

-The 23-year-old dominated with her first serve and broke Boulter five times to move into the fourth round.
+The 24-year-old dominated with her first serve and broke Boulter five times to move into the fourth round.

-Rybakina, who had faced question marks about level after recently being debilitated by a virus, will face Brazilian 13th seed Beatriz Haddad Maia for a place in the quarter-finals.
+Rybakina, who had faced question marks about her level after recently being debilitated by a virus, will face Brazilian 13th seed Beatriz Haddad Maia for a place in the quarter-finals.

+It was a difficult defeat for 26-year-old Boulter to digest and she looked dejected as she gave a muted thanks to the Centre Court crowd for their support when she departed.

+When the dust settles, she will reflect on an encouraging British grass-court season which she hopes will be the springboard to greater consistency across the tour.

 More British embarrassment.
 And the the disrespect to Elena Rybakina is astounding.